You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 Talbot silk midi skirt, Moda International silk cashmere cardigan (dyed red), unbranded dance fishnet nude tight, DIY statement belt, DIY earrings, Prada pumps (all own), sunglasses c/o Eagle Eyes, best girlfriends' bracelet c/o Chico's, and 3/4 sleeve boat-neck top c/o Covered Perfectly

-Imagine a world where there are flowers everywhere, everyday, in all forms and sizes and colors of the rainbow.
+Imagine a world where there are flowers everywhere, every day, in all forms and sizes and colors of the rainbow.
 Imagine their beautiful smell in the air.
 There is something romantic about flowers.
-Just think about the cornflowers we picked for Mom on our way home from school, the red roses on Valentine’s day, the daisies knotted as a headband.
-Thus, especially women with Romantic Style as primary or secondary style personality are drawn to floral-clad garments.
+Just think about the cornflowers we picked for Mom on our way home from school, the red roses on Valentine’s Day, the daisies knotted as a headband.
+Thus, especially women with Romantic Style as a primary or secondary style personality are drawn to floral-clad garments.

-This post reviews the rendition of blossoms on clothing over the centuries.
-Humankind’s dream of an eternal warm season paradise-like garden in full bloom made possible by new weaving and printing techniques.
+This post reviews the depiction of flowers on clothing throughout the centuries.
+Humankind’s dream of an eternal warm-season paradise-like garden in full bloom was made possible by new weaving and printing techniques.

 Disclosure: There are affiliate links in this post.